Nadja Regin

-Nadežda "Nađa" Poderegin (2 December 1931 – 6 April 2019), commonly known by her stage name Nadja Regin (Нађа Регин, Nađa Regin), was a Serbian actress.
+Nadežda "Nađa" Poderegin (2 December 1931 – 6 April 2019), commonly known by her stage name Nadja Regin (Нађа Регин, Nađa Regin), was a Serbian actress, writer and publisher.
 Performing in Yugoslav films from 1949, she developed an international career in the 1950s, appearing in the 1960s in such British television series like Danger Man, Maigret, The Benny Hill Show and The Saint.

 She was one of the few actresses to have appeared in two James Bond movies: as the mistress of Kerim Bey in From Russia with Love and a smaller appearance in the pre-credit sequence of Goldfinger.

 Early life

 Regin was born as Nadežda Poderegin (Надежда Подерегин) on 2 December 1931 in Niš, Serbia, Kingdom of Yugoslavia.
-She was born to Milka Bajić Poderegin (1904-1971), a professor, and Ignjatije Poderegin, Russian white émigré, a professor and agricultural scientist.
+She was born to Milka Bajić Poderegin (1904–1971), a professor, and Ignjatije Poderegin, Russian white émigré, a professor and agricultural scientist.
 She also had a younger sister Jelena Poderegin, nicknamed Ljolja.
-Her mother was born in Pljevlja, Ottoman Empire (today in Montenegro), while her father was an ethnic Russian born in Kiev, Russian Empire (today in Ukraine).
+Her mother was born in Pljevlja, Ottoman Empire (today in Montenegro), while her father was an ethnic Russian born in Kyiv, Russian Empire (today in Ukraine).

 She grew up in Kraljevo where her father worked as a professor at the High School for Agriculture.
 He was executed by the German occupation forces during World War II during the Kraljevo massacre in October 1941.
-Though several people intervened for him to be released, he refused to abandon his colleagues and students which were to be shot by the Germans, so they shot him, too.
+Though several people intervened for him to be released, he refused to abandon his colleagues and students who were to be shot by the Germans, so they shot him, too.
 Her mother Milka was a vocal opponent to the German occupation and was blacklisted by the Germans.

-After the Soviet Red Army arrived in Yugoslavia and participated with the Yugoslav Partisans in forcing out the Germans, a 13-years old Regin shortly acted as an interpreter in the Kraljevo hospital, as she learned Russian from her father.
+After the Soviet Red Army arrived in Yugoslavia and participated with the Yugoslav Partisans in forcing out the Germans, a 13-year-old Regin shortly acted as an interpreter in the Kraljevo hospital, as she learned Russian from her father.
 Soon after the liberation, Poderegin family moved to Belgrade where her mother found a new employment.